misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 ### Quickstart ###

 If you'd like to replicate our approach and are familiar with the issue and AD/GPOs/ILT/LAPS/MDT, you can follow these steps **in a test environment or test OU/security-filtered group**.
-If successful, you could  implementing it broadly by re-creating/re-linking the policies as needed.
+If successful, you could implement it broadly by re-creating/re-linking the policies as needed.

-We'll have a detailed step-by-step guide below if you'd like more context, links to resources, some screenshots.
+We'll have a detailed step-by-step guide below if you'd like more context, links to resources and some screenshots.
 If you're new to LAPS or Group Policy Preference's Item-level targeting feature, you may wish to follow the longer guide.
 You also reference the longer guide if you want more information about a paricular step mentioned here.

 * Load the LAPS ADMX(es) into your AD if you haven't already[^fn-lapsextendschema].
 * Build an installer for deploying LAPS to clients.
 You might do this in MDT, your configuration management system, or in a GPO for `Software Settings` -> `Assigned Applications`.
 It's an MSI-based installer, so it is relatively simple to deploy silently.